Tayoso/openreach_case_study/README.md

 #### How will you keep stakeholders informed?

-- Weekly Sprints involving a technical/non-technical, low-level/high level presentations (dependent on the stakeholders present at the sprint) to showcase findings.
+- Weekly Sprints involving a technical/non-technical, low-level/high level presentations
 - Emails, Confluence for sharing documents with stakeholders and collaborative purposes.
 - Internally, the technical team will have Jira project monitoring board, Agile boards, RAG sheets to monitor project progress.